Table of Contents

 terraform init # Prepare Terraform

-terraform apply # Deploy to Azure (type 'yes' when asked)
+terraform apply # Deploy applications (type 'yes' when asked)

 After deployment completes: